Reddyprashant/Cerence-CodingChallenge/README.md

     4. Run "mvn spring-boot:run" Command to Run the application on Tomcat Server

     5. Open Postman
        a.
+Using GET method and URI http://localhost:8080/v1/fibonacci/ we can check whether our application is working or not just a "health check"

+       b.
 Generate the token using GET method and URI http://localhost:8080/v1/token and Token validity is for 2 minutes after 2 minutes we should generate the new token

-       b.
+       c.
 To generate the fibonacci sequence

            1. copy the generated token and select Authorization as "Bearer Token" in Postman and paste the token

+           2. Contstraints of number n, its value should be between 0 and 2000

            2. Using GET method and URI http://localhost:8080/v1/fibonacci/number (input number returns first n fibonacci numbers)